 New innovations bolster American workforce & advance building envelope retrofits

-A team of students in the labs of civil engineering Professors Semiha Ergan's and Chen are finalists in the U.S. Department of Energy’s Envelope Retrofit Opportunities for Building Optimization Technologies (E-ROBOT) Prize.
+A team of students in the labs of civil engineering Professors Chen Feng and Semiha Ergan are finalists in the U.S. Department of Energy’s Envelope Retrofit Opportunities for Building Optimization Technologies (E-ROBOT) Prize.
 EASEEBot is an AI equipped drone-based building inspection system that can find defects in structures using digital and thermal cameras.

 The U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) announced ten winners for the first phase of the competition, whose goal is to combine advanced retrofit capabilities with collaborative robotics to improve the safety and productivity of the American buildings workforce.